Tan Cheng Lock: The Malayan Chinese Association

 The post-war years and the Emergency was a difficult and dangerous juncture for the community.
 The Chinese were deeply divided and their loyalty was under scrutiny.
-Among the Chinese, only Tan had the stature to engage with senior Malays such as Datuk Onn Jaafar and Tunku Abdul Rahman at a time of imminent constitutional changes in the country.
+Among the Chinese, only Tan had the stature to engage with senior Malays such as Datuk Onn Jaafar and Tunku Abdul Rahman.
 Strongly anti-communist, he was also trusted by the British colonial officials.
 He joined the Malay leaders – first through the All-Malaya Council of Joint Action, which he chaired, and then the Communities Liaison Committee headed by Dato' Sir E. E. C. Thuraisingham – to fight for constitutional change and work towards inter-ethnic co-operation.
 Tan organized a hartal (general strike) in Malacca to protest against the British colonial government.

-The establishment of the Federation of Malaya did not go down well with the ethnic Chinese, whereby favourable conditions for obtaining citizenship for the Chinese and other non-Malays were withdrawn.
-The Malaysian Chinese Association (MCA) was formed in 1949 under the leadership of Tan Cheng Lock who frequently raised grievances over the citizenship terms that were set when the Federation was established.
+The establishment of the Federation of Malaya did not go down well with the ethnic Chinese, as favourable conditions for obtaining citizenship for the Chinese and other non-Malays were withdrawn.
+Tan Cheng Lock frequently raised grievances over the citizenship terms that were set when the federation was established.
 As a result, communal tensions between the Malays and Chinese surfaced, and Onn Jaafar, who was then heading UMNO kept his distance from Tan.
 Tan encountered initial difficulties with meeting Sultan Ibrahim of Johor, who was not accustomed to working with Chinese businessmen.

-The goal for the foundation of the Malayan Chinese Association was to unite the Chinese population in Malaya, including the protection of the rights and interests of the Chinese, also to work with the colonial government to stop the spread of communism and to work with other races to achieve the independence of Malaya.
+The goal for the foundation of the Malayan Chinese Association was to unite the Chinese population in Malaya, including the protection of the rights and interests of the Chinese, to work with the colonial government to stop the spread of communism and to work with other races to achieve independence for Malaya.
 The MCA branches had been set up after their campaigns had attracted more than 200,000 members.

-Soon later, on 26 September 1951, he had supported the idea of Onn Jaafar to form the Independence of Malaya Party (IMP) in Kuala Lumpur with co-operation of various races as her theme of struggle.
-However, the formation was choppy, which due to the fact that Dato' Onn Jaafar was not co-operative on the issue of citizenship.
+On 26 September 1951, he supported Onn Jaafar's idea to form the Independence of Malaya Party (IMP) in Kuala Lumpur with co-operation of various races as its theme.
+However, the formation was choppy, due to the fact that Onn Jaafar was not co-operative on the issue of citizenship.